 Remember that a weightlifting belt can only benefit your performance if you’re executing it with poor form.
 Said another way, wearing a belt will only help you if you’re flexing your spine.
 Since your spine should always remain neutral during compound lifts, this might mean that wearing a belt is useless.

-When you use a belt properly, that is, activating your core muscles and increasing IAP, a weightlifting belt will help stabilize the spine.
+When you use a weight lifting belt properly, that is, activating your core muscles and increasing IAP, a good weightlifting belt will help stabilize the spine.
 This creates a mechanical advantage that might help you perform better on some exercises.